15 People Who Started Their Own Micronations

 4. JEREMIAH HEATON // KINGDOM OF NORTH SUDAN

-In 2014, Virginia farmer Jeremiah Heaton claimed a plot of land between Sudan and Egypt, Bir Tawil, as his own country so that he could declare his seven-year-old daughter a princess.
+In 2014, Virginia farmer Jeremiah Heaton claimed a plot of land between Sudan and Egypt, Bir Tawil, as his own country so that he could declare his 7-year-old daughter a princess.
 His daughter declared herself delighted, but no governmental entity has recognized their claim.
-A somewhat controversial film is said to be in development about their story.
+A somewhat controversial film was said to be in development about their story; as of 2021, no such movie exists.

 5. TOMÁŠ HARABIŠ // KINGDOM OF WALLACHIA